Independent coordination for medical treatment in Thailand

 Arthroscopic meniscus surgery is a low-risk procedure with an excellent safety record.
 Complications are rare in experienced hands.

-- Nerve or vessel injury (rare); inside-out repair on the inner side of the knee can irritate the saphenous nerve, and outside-in repair at the front can affect the infrapatellar nerve branch, usually causing a patch of numbness rather than weakness
+• Nerve or vessel injury (rare), where repair near the inner or front of the knee can irritate a sensory nerve, usually causing a patch of numbness rather than weakness

 The main clinical risk is re-tear after meniscal repair.
 Outer-zone (red-zone) repairs, where the blood supply is best, have the highest healing rates.
 Border-zone repairs have lower but still acceptable healing rates.
 Following weight-bearing restrictions and the rehabilitation protocol is the most important factor in protecting the repair during the healing period.